 Questionable Spikes in Good Reviews Exposed

 The analysis also found spikes from SpaceX, Elon Musk’s space exploration company, SAP, the software giant, and LinkedIn among others.
 Companies sometimes solicit employees to leave positive reviews to win a place on Glassdoor’s coveted Best Places to Work list.

-Besides being unethical, pressuring employees to post false reviews risks PR damage when bogus reviews are eventually exposed.
-And the practices won’t improve recruitment over the long run as new hires will quit after learning about the corporation’s culture first hand.
+PR experts urge companies to avoid the manipulative practices.
+Besides being unethical, pressuring employees to post false reviews risks reputational damage when bogus reviews are eventually exposed.
+In addition, the practices won’t improve recruitment over the long run as new hires will quit after learning about the corporation’s culture first hand.

 Organizations walk a fine line when encouraging employee ratings.
 It’s not clear how many of the reviews the Journal cited were dishonest.
 Company spokespeople said they encourage employees to post Glassdoor reviews — not dishonest reviews.

-Guaranteed Rate said it was only following Glassdoor’s policy of encouraging employees to rate the company on the site.
+Guaranteed Rate told employees of their “collective responsibility to provide positive feedback,” the Journal reported.
 “We followed Glassdoor’s policy, reaching out to employees to encourage participation with honest feedback about how they viewed working for Guaranteed Rate,” a spokesperson for the company told HousingWire.